Brprb08/orbital-control-simulator/TECHNICAL_README.md

 | Mean Anomaly (°)     | 224.4933     | Position in orbit at epoch             |
 | Mean Motion (rev/day)| 15.49660308  | Revolutions per day (orbital speed)    |

-> Line 1 is included for validations but ignored during parsing.
-Epoch and drag-related fields are currently not used.
-Epoch is intentionally excluded: while the sim does account for Earth’s rotation, it does not currently align satellite initialization to a specific UTC timestamp.
-The goal is to have accurate orbital geometry and motion without introducing unnecessary complexity.
-In most cases, visual behavior and orbital correctness are unaffected unless real-time Earth-relative positioning is required.
-However, I do plan to add this later on.
+> Line 1 is included for validation but ignored during parsing.
+The epoch and drag-related fields are currently unused.
+While the sim does account for Earth’s rotation, it does not align satellite initialization to a specific UTC timestamp.
+In most cases, orbital geometry and motion remain accurate without this.
+Earth-relative alignment will be added in a future version for more realism.

 ---